floragunncom/search-guard-docs/_content/_docs_installation/sg53_migration_prod.md

 - You should do a test run on a test cluster before doing the actual migration.
 - Users that were logged into Kibana while the update is performed, will need to log in again after the update is finalized.
+- If you have configured `searchguard.auth.type: proxy` in kibana.yml please [consult this page for troubleshooting](https://git.floragunn.com/search-guard/sgctl/-/issues/51).

 ## Prerequisites